aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 sudo yum install java-17-amazon-corretto-devel
 ```

-3. To connect to TLS enabled cluster (default setting) use steps to create java certificate file .Create a java trust-store using [_instructions_](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html)
+3. To connect to the TLS enabled DocumentDB cluster (default setting), use the following steps to create the java certificate file .Create a java trust-store using these  [_instructions_](https://docs.aws.amazon.com/documentdb/latest/developerguide/connect_programmatically.html)
     1. mkdir /tmp/certs
-    2. create a file *create-truststore.sh* and copy script,listed below, after filling in the placeholders
+    2. copy the script, listed below, fill in the place holders , into a file named create-truststore.sh.

         ```
         mydir=/tmp/certs